 Consistent with the existing literature on the influence of irrelevant evidence, the results in this study suggest that both auditor-types are influenced by irrelevant internal control evidence from both evidence domains.
 Anecdotal evidence suggests that IT auditors and financial auditors should be less influenced by irrelevant internal control evidence when they have superior domain knowledge.
 The results of this study suggest otherwise.
 The influence of irrelevant internal control evidence on IT auditors and financial auditors was stronger when IT auditors and financial auditors had superior domain knowledge.

-Setting the Standard for the New Auditor's Report: An Analysis of Attempts to Influence the Auditing Standards Board
+[Introduction to] Setting the Standard for the New Auditor's Report: An Analysis of Attempts to Influence the Auditing Standards Board

 Marshall A. Geiger